On the issues

 Politicians should be required to disclose their sources of income and personal assets to prevent conflicts of interest.

 It’s essential that we enforce the rule of law to ensure the safety and security of South Carolina families.

 We must be vigilant to protect our civil liberties and prevent government intrusion into our personal lives.

 Marriage is between one man and one woman, and it’s important that we protect the family unit.

 Steven Long was raised in Boiling Springs and graduated from Boiling Springs High School, Spartanburg Community College, and USC Upstate.
 While in high school, Steven earned the Eagle Scout award and founded the Spartanburg Teenage Republicans.
 In college, he studied business administration and public policy and volunteered with various nonprofits.
 After working in the industrial hazardous materials industry to pay for college, Steven became an insurance agent and he currently works for the Bright Agency in Spartanburg.
-Steven is a member of Boiling Springs First Baptist Church and the Gideons International, as well as other community organizations.
+Steven is a deacon of Boiling Springs First Baptist Church, President of the Spartanburg North Camp of The Gideons International, and is also a member other community organizations.